 Tiaan – Be Ok (Low bass frequency)

-Low bass frequency is superbly energetic and superbly notable, you can feel the air pressure booming in your ears.
+The low bass frequency is superbly energetic and notable, and you can feel the air pressure booming in your ears.
 It doesn’t eat into the vocals and has zero bass distortion.
-The subtle bass vibration fades smoothly.
-Low bass frequency is well bodied.
-The low bass slightly overpower the vocals, just a tiny bit.
+The subtle bass vibration fades smoothly and the low bass frequency is well bodied.
+The low bass does slightly overpower the vocals just a tiny bit.

-Bass is highly energetic and firm, you can feel the air pressure.
-The bass fades butter-smooth with a long drag especially at the 2:05 mark, the vibrations is just eargasm and one of the best in our channel.
-Bass slightly overpower vocals, there clear separation between the two.
-Bass is well bodied.
-EDM tones sounds fun and exciting.
+The bass is highly energetic and firm, you can feel the air pressure booming.
+You can feel the bass fades butter-smooth with a long drag especially at the 2:05 mark.
+The vibrations is just pure eargasm and one of the best in our reviews.
+The bass does slightly overpower the vocals, and there is a clear separation between the two.
+The bass is well bodied and EDM tones sounds fun and exciting.

-Piano/Violin tone sounds right and natural, leans closer to the crystal-clear type not the warm-sound, I prefer crystal-clear type.
-It has right amount of shine at the highs.
-Tone are well bodied doesn’t sound half-hearted.
-Bass/Drums feels balance with Piano/Violin in term of audible levels, sometime the piano/violin is slightly notable, there is clear separation between the two.
-Good indication of a balanced IEM.
+The piano/violin tone sounds right and natural.
+It leans closer to the crystal-clear type not the warm-sounding type, I personally prefer the crystal clear type.
+It has the right amount of shine at the high frequency.
+Tonse are well bodied and doesn’t sound half-hearted.
+The bass/drums feels balance with the piano/violin in term of audible levels.
+Sometime the piano/violin does sounds slightly notable and there is clear separation between the two.
+A good indication of a balanced IEM.

-Mitch Grassi’s high-pitched-male Tennor vocals perform very well at the highs with the right amount of shine, feels bright.
+Mitch Grassi’s high-pitched-male Tenor vocals perform really well at the high frequency with the right amount of shine and it feels bright.
 One of the best we have heard on a true wireless earbuds.
-Each singer can be identified easily.
-Every diction and pronunciation is crystal clear.
-Vocal beatboxing, echoing and humming is eargasm which doesn’t overpower Mitch Grassi’s vocal in the song.
+Each singer can be identified easily, every diction and pronunciation is crystal clear.
+The vocal beatboxing, echoing, humming is just eargasm and the best part it does not overpower Mitch Grassi’s vocal in the song.

 It is not easy to find a Sports True Wireless Earbuds that performs well throughout the range from the low frequency to the high frequency.
-A great improvement from the Treblab X11 that we review in the past and can closely rival the Sony Wireless IEM like the Sony WI-SP600N and Sony WF-SP700N.
-I don’t mind a slightly larger charging case if they can bump up the battery capacity to keep me going longer.
-The Beryllium gave this X5 the edge to outmatch most of it competitors.
+A great improvement from the Treblab X11 that we review in the past and can closely rival to the Sony Wireless IEM like the Sony WI-SP600N and Sony WF-SP700N.
+Personally, I don’t mind a slightly larger charging case if they can bump up the battery capacity to keep the battery life longer.
+On the last note the Beryllium gave this X5 an edge to outmatch most of it competitors out there.